yuriboiii20-art/Task-Manager-ReactNative/README.md

 │   ├── StatsScreenStyles.ts       # Custom styles for the Stats screen
 │   ├── IndexStyles.ts             # Custom styles for the Flash screen and redirection
 │   ├── LayoutStyles.ts            # Custom styles for the main layout
-│   ├── TaskAddModalStyles.ts      # Custom styles for the task add modal
+│   ├── TaskModalStyles.ts      # Custom styles for the task add modal
 │   ├── TaskItemStyles.ts          # Custom styles for individual task items
 │   ├── NotFoundStyles.ts          # Custom styles for the Not Found screen
 │   └── CustomTabStyles.ts         # Custom styles for the tab bar and related UI components